What is TED?

 TED believes passionately that ideas have the power to change attitudes, lives, and ultimately, the world.
-This underlying philosophy is the driving force behind all of TED's endeavors, including the TED Conferences, TEDx, TED Books, the TED Fellows Program, and the TED Open Translation Project.
-With this philosophy in mind, and with the intention of supporting teachers and sparking the curiosity of learners around the world, TED-Ed is the newest of TED’s initiatives.
+This underlying philosophy is the driving force behind all of TED’s endeavors, including the TED Conferences, TEDx, TED Books, the TED Fellows Program, and the TED Open Translation Project.
+With this philosophy in mind, and with the intention of supporting teachers and sparking the curiosity of learners around the world, TED-Ed was launched in 2012.

 Aaron Sams has been an educator since 2000 and currently teaches science at Woodland Park High School in Colorado.
 He was awarded the 2009 Presidential Award for Excellence in Math and Science Teaching and recently served as co-chair of the Colorado State Science Standards Revision Committee.
 Aaron is among the educational pioneers developing the use of video and screencasts as part of his teaching.
 He also helps train other educators around using video through his recently co-launched the Flipped Learning Network.